Ultimate PHP Composer Package Manager Tutorial

 PHP Composer is also known as the package manager tool which easily manages software packages used in your application.

-And, Laravel uses composer to manage all its dependencies.
+And, Laravel framework uses composer to manage all its dependencies.
 So, make sure that the composer is installed before you start installing Laravel framework on your machine.

 Who developed PHP Composer?